kavenir/kavenir-tswd-portfolio/final-project-part-three.md

 ## References
 References are already included in the Shorthand under the resources section in APA format.
 They are listed here again for convenience.
 Additionally, all data sources were cited via Flourish and can be viewed at the bottom of each of the visualizations.

-- Hunter, K. (2022, September 14).
-Under an Urban Canopy: Chicago’s tree ambassadors teach residents about the crucial role trees play in health and health equity. _Chicago Health_. https://chicagohealthonline.com/chicago-tree-ambassadors/
+1. Hunter, K. (2022, September 14).
+Under an Urban Canopy: Chicago’s tree ambassadors teach residents about the crucial role trees play in health and health equity.
+Chicago Health. https://chicagohealthonline.com/chicago-tree-ambassadors/
-- N.A.
+2. N.A.
 (2023).
 Methodology: Tree Equity Score.
-American Forests: _Tree Equity Score_. https://www.treeequityscore.org/methodology
+American Forests: Tree Equity Score. https://www.treeequityscore.org/methodology
-- N.A.
+3. N.A.
 (2022).
+Our Roots Chicago Equitably Expanding Chicago’s Tree Canopy.
+City of Chicago. https://www.chicago.gov/city/en/sites/our-roots-chicago/home.html
-Our Roots Chicago Equitably Expanding Chicago’s Tree Canopy [Photograph]. _City of Chicago_. https://www.chicago.gov/city/en/sites/our-roots-chicago/home.html
+4. N.A.
+(2022).
+Our Roots Chicago Equitably Expanding Chicago’s Tree Canopy [Photograph].
+City of Chicago. https://www.chicago.gov/city/en/sites/our-roots-chicago/home.html
-- N.A.
+5. N.A.
 (2023).
-Tree Canopy Definition. _Law Insider_. https://www.lawinsider.com/dictionary/tree-canopy
+Tree Canopy Definition.
+Law Insider. https://www.lawinsider.com/dictionary/tree-canopy
-- Travers, J. (2021, September 3).
-Tree equity. _The Ecologist Informed by Nature_. https://theecologist.org/2021/sep/03/tree-equity
+6. Travers, J. (2021, September 3).
+Tree equity.
+The Ecologist Informed by Nature. https://theecologist.org/2021/sep/03/tree-equity

 ## Final thoughts